 Rights of Way 36

-y Analysis 40
+Synergy Analysis 40

 Overall Conclusions 48

 INTRODUCTION and EXECUTIVE SUMMARY

-PricewaterhouseCoopers Securities LLC (PwCS) has prepared this draft report on the value of growth options in the Texas-Cristobal combinationmega-transco.
-This report has been prepared in parallel to the PwC consulting team report on synergies.
+PricewaterhouseCoopers LLP and PricewaterhouseCoopers Securities LLC (PwCS) have prepared this draft report on the value of growth options and synergies through cost savings that may, in our preliminary assessment, be achieved in the Texas-Cristobal combination – the mega-transco.
+PwCS took the lead in evaluating the potential growth options, and PwC took the lead in evaluating the potential synergies.

 Our work is based on the knowledge that Texas will enter this deal only if its management is convinced of the potential contribution that this combination would make to the corporation, and if the Cristobal partners acknowledge the unique value that Texas brings to the combination.
 The negotiation of Texas’ relative share of the combination is a critical issue in this transaction.